kneeraazon404/deterministic-quantitative-routing/README.md

 # Deterministic Quantitative Orchestration Layer

 ## Overview
-This project is an LLM-driven orchestration layer designed to sit between natural language queries and a library of proprietary, deterministic mathematical functions.
+This project is an LLM-driven orchestration layer that sits between natural language queries and a library of proprietary, deterministic mathematical functions.

 **The Philosophy:**
 *   **The Math is Frozen:** We do not write the quantitative functions.
 We route to them.